 Memory foam has a few benefits which may interest you;

-- Memory foam helps to relieve pain because of its pressure-relieving properties,
+- Memory foam can help to relieve pain because of its pressure-relieving properties,

 - Finally, it is slow in nature, producing a motionless surface. which is why memory foam mattresses are a great option for couples.